Ranapop/teaching-resources/CP/lab-exam/14/open-books.md

 Not quite best movie of 1970
 another h movie
 ```
+For a smaller grade (0.5p), you can print the movie titles of the first director (in case you could not complete task2).

 # Task 4) Get best movie of a given year (2p)